kkayin/movie-journal-recommender/README.md

 ## Project Goal

-CineFeels analyzes the emotional tone of a user's journal entry and recommends films that match their current state of mind — explaining why each film was chosen.
+CineFeels analyzes the emotional tone of a user's journal entry and recommends films that match their current state of mind as well as explain why each film was chosen.

 ## Architecture

-- **Frontend (React):** Journal input, emotion display, movie recommendations with posters and explanations, star rating feedback
+- **Frontend (React):*e* Journal input, emotion display, movie recommendations with posters and explanations, star rating feedback
 - **Backend (Python):** Emotion classification, semantic embedding, vector search, hybrid ranking
 - **Communication:** REST API over localhost